 This course examines the ways in which such scientific issues can be incorporated into school curricula as issues of civic education.
 Particular attention will be paid to mitigation and adaptation efforts that are currently underway in classrooms across the U.S. as well as the interdisciplinary nature of sustainability education.

-Particular attention to problems of conceptualization and interpretation involved in organizing and teaching world history with an emphasis in geography at both the middle and high school levels.
+Critical examination of traditional Eurocentric models of World History curriculum.
+Particular attention to the problems of conceptualization and interpretation involved in organizing and teaching world history and geography.
 Satisfies the New York State requirement for world history and geography.

 Main themes in teaching recent European history within the geographic context of changing political boundaries.
 Selected topics may include the balance of power among nation states, imperialism, demographic and social change, fascism, Communism, European integration, and globalization.
 Satisfies the New York State requirement for U.S. history and geography.

 New York City's cultural, social, governmental, business and financial institutions, neighborhoods, community associations and ethnic groups, as studied within the context of New York State history and geography through field experiences.
 Emphasis on analyzing conditions affecting economic and civic decision-making.
 Satisfies the New York State requirement for New York State history and geography.